 Just as antimalware software scans Windows for unusual files and processes, it is important to monitor Active Directory for unusual activity.
 The Windows Event Log contains a lot of information that could reveal misuse of privileged accounts and other malicious behavior.
 With the right data, organizations can proactively stop ransomware attacks spreading via AD.
 Security Information and Event Management (SIEM) products can be used to collect information forwarded from the Windows Server Event Log and other systems.
 Up-to-date threat intelligence can provide an automated way for organizations to identify threats in the data collected from security events.
 That said, neither Windows Logs nor SIEM products are enough on their own.

 Tip: Deploy SIEM with threat intelligence to proactively block ransomware and other types of malware before they infect your entire network.

 - Implement a tiered administration model for Active Directory

-Tip: Using a phased approach, reorganize Active Directory so that it can be managed using a tiered administration model.
+Tip: Using a phased approach, reorganize Active Directory so that it can be managed with a tiered administration model.

 Alsid: Proactively stop ransomware from infecting entire networks

 Following Microsoft’s security best practices is a good starting point to secure Active Directory and to stop hackers using it to spread ransomware.
 But the out-of-the-box tools in Windows Server do not provide a way to monitor Active Directory in real time, nor do they supply the threat intelligence needed to automate responses in an ever-changing threat landscape.